Moving to Portugal – UK Pension Transfers to Portugal

 Moving to sunny Portugal might be the best decision you will make as a retiree for health and a life of lower cost living in the sun, but is there a way to make your pension last longer, avoid all UK taxes and retire by the beach with clear blue skies and fresh air?
 You would think that is too good to be true, but it is possible thanks to QROPS and Portugal’s tax regime to attract expat retirees, the Non-Habitual Residence rules.

-Portugal has new laws which mean if you are not previously a resident, you can move to Portugal and there is no income tax on pensions for the first 10 years you stay there.
+Portugal has new laws which mean if you are not previously a resident, you can move to Portugal and there is no income tax on pensions for the first 10 years you stay there, before Jan 1st, 2018.

-That is great, but you may still pay up to 45% tax in the UK on death after 75 on any lump sum left.
-Seeing as most people don’t die at age 75 and rudely take at least another 10 years before dying, your family could see a bill upon death.
+Under UK rules, you may still pay up to 45% tax in the UK on death after age 75 on any lump sum left.
+Seeing as most people don’t die at age 75 and rudely take at least another 10 years before popping off, your family could see a bill upon death.

 Furthermore, any pension you cash in from the UK, once outside your pension becomes part of your estate.
 So, if you take all your pension monies out in the first 10 years, suddenly your whole pension pot becomes part of inheritance tax.
 That is because, you may be taxed on your worldwide bank accounts, pensions, funds, property and other assets on death if you are a British national.
 It is very difficult to become non-domicile as that means cutting all ties with the UK.